yiisoft/yii2/docs/guide/db-migrations.md

 ```

 If you want them to be applied and tracked down completely separated from each other, you can configure multiple
-migration commands, which will use different namespaces and migration history tables:
+migration commands which will use different namespaces and migration history tables:

 ```php
 return [